|<< Overview||Step 2: Features for Stretching >>|

 The Depth measure is in the wrong position

 The Depth measure did not move at all as the Width measure was stretched, as it seems that the Depth measure was within the first section of the Width measure.
-In this case, we do not want this result because when we use this model for our catalogue product in CET Designer, our connectors will end up out of place.
+In this case, we do not want this result because when we use this model for our catalogue product in CET, our connectors will end up out of place.

 Grid resolution controls the number of grid lines that appear when inserting a new stretch measure.